 From Santa Tereza, we head north to Pousada Piuval, a lovely and comfortable lodge with different habitat and species than we find further south.
 The open fields around the lodge are ideal for viewing large groups of greater rheas (sometimes we see attentive dads herding long-legged young) as well as eared dove, aplomado falcon, grey-necked wood-rail, yellowish pipit, South American snipe, sunbittern, marsh seedeater, Brazilian teal, and occasionally undulated tinamou crossing between forest patches.
 In the nearby forest and adjacent to the lagoon we've had good luck in finding the rare spot-backed puffbird as well as saffron-billed sparrow, yellow-collared macaw, scarlet-headed blackbird, great rufous woodcreeper, black-bellied antwren, pale-crested woodpecker, and white-fronted woodpecker, a rarity in Brazil.

 From the Pantanal, we return to Cuiaba for the one-hour flight to Alta Floresta and an entirely different world.
 Forty to fifty years ago, when the town of Alta Floresta was established, its name described the surrounding landscape of "high forest".
 Today the area around and to the south of Alta Floresta is the poster-landscape for deforestation in South America as cattle pasture and soybean farms have replaced large tracts of broadleaf evergreen forest.
 Amazingly, the small tract of forest that remains at the Hotel Floresta Amazonica still harbors some wildlife, the most unexpected of which has to be the pair of harpy eagles that nested there successfully in 2006, 2009, and 2012.
 We've also found avian gems like long-tailed potoo, crested owl, chestnut-tailed antbird, dark-winged trumpeter, short-tailed pygmy-trant, and cinnamon-throated woodcreeper.
-Mammals include red howler, dusky-titi, and white-bellied spider monkeys as well as silvery marmoset.
+Mammals include red howler, red-bellied-titi, and white-cheeked spider monkeys as well as silvery marmoset.
 On the forest edges are black-tailed and white-tailed trogons, tityras, bare-necked fruitcrow, squirrel cuckoo, and about 15 species of parrots.
 In July and August a striking species of red Passiflora is in full bloom, sometimes drawing in reddish hermits.

 a relaxing night and a morning of birding at the hotel, we head out for my